 A table of universal constants (source):

 |speed of light in vacuum||299 792 458 m·s−1||defined|

 |Planck constant||6.626 070 040(81) × 10−34 J·s||1.2 × 10−8|

 |reduced Planck constant||1.054 571 800(13) × 10−34 J·s||1.2 × 10−8|

 The other important constants are all a lot more heady and used less often in basic physics explainers.
 They include explainers for mass, charge, entropy, and other fundamental properties of particles or systems of particles.
 They include electromagnetic constants and physico-chemical constants.

 There are a LOT of constants, and most require a deeper understanding of physics and chemistry then we cover on this site.
 Either soak in the basics below, or simply see a full list to learn more.

-Electromagnetic and physico-chemical constants include (but aren’t limited to): Coulomb’s constant ke (constant electric force), and Boltzmann’s constant k (constant heat energy of particles), magnetic constant µ0, electric constant 1/µ0c2 ε0, characteristic impedance of vacuum √µ0/0 = µ0c Z0, elementary charge e, and more.
+Electromagnetic and physico-chemical constants include (but aren’t limited to): Coulomb’s constant ke (constant electric force), and Boltzmann’s constant k (constant heat energy of particles), magnetic constant (or permeability of free space constant) µ0, electric constant 1/µ0c2 ε0, characteristic impedance of vacuum √µ0/0 = µ0c Z0, elementary charge e, and more.

 TIP: There are also conceptual constants that are important to physics such as the construct spacetime which is a theoretical combination of space and time.
 Space and time are relative, but spacetime is constant.
 Also important to physics, an inertial reference frame can be considered a sort of constant.